…and golden bowls full of incense, which are the prayers of the saints. Revelation 5:8

 - Confess joyfully

-Of course there is hateful voice who has much invested in keeping my sin to myself.
+Of course, there is a hateful voice who has much invested in keeping my sin to myself.
 He knows the longer I keep silent about the mess piling up in my life the harder it is to come clean before the God who loves me.

 Through the years people would come to the gallery where the picture was displayed and gaze and ponder the hopelessness of the situation.
 As they would leave, most left with the sense that the artist had captured the essence of their own situation.